 Combine one or more datasets together.
 This is done using a Workflow with a Source step for each table of data (Dataset or View) being combined, then one of the Workflow steps depending on how you want to merge the data:

 Working with a single table of data you can, when exploring your data, apply actions or corresponding Workflow steps:

-The Suggest option will analyze the values in the data table being explored and return recommended Functions that will improve the consistency of the data.
+The Suggest option is shown on the Transform configuration page.
+It will analyze the values in the data table being explored and return recommended Functions that will improve the consistency of the data.
 Some examples are Trim and Compact spaces to remove unnecessary space characters or convert null to zero for numeric columns contains both.
 Also Hash, which will obfuscate sensitive data before it is saved as a View and shared.

 Selecting the Functions to apply to each column and optionally New column if the column should be duplicated before the Function is applied leaving the existing value unedited.

 A column(s) can be transformed by applying one or many Functions to it.
 This transformation can change the values in the existing column or create a new column containing the result without changing the existing value(s).

 There are hundreds of Native Functions which can be combined to make up complex operations.
 Most commonly used Function categories are:

 More complex Custom Functions can be built out to look at multiple columns.
 For example, concatenate columns 1,5&9 together or check that End date is always greater than Start date.

 Creating separate Views of your data allows you to transform it (e.g. remove columns, filter rows, obfuscate values) without making changes to the Dataset.

 Unlike Datasets though, Views can be shared across Spaces.
 This lets you create separate Views for different users or user groups.
 For example, you can create one revant to your Data analysts and another one for Data scientists.